 5. On the page that loads, you will see the preview of your QR Code

-Below the QR Code image, you will be able to see the Edit Design option.
+Below the QR Code image, you will see the Edit Design option.
 Click on the option if you want to customize your QR Code.

 That’s it.
 You now have your Google Maps QR Code.
 You can use it on business cards, brochures, flyers, or invitations.

-But make sure you test QR Codes before mass-printing them.
+But make sure you test Google Maps QR Codes before mass-printing them.

-F. How to edit the location encoded in QR Code
+D. How to edit the location: Maps QR Code

-Now say you want to change your Googe Maps location.
-Since it is a dynamic QR Code, you can easily update/edit the location.
+Now, say you want to change your Google Maps location.
+Since it is a dynamic Google Maps QR Code, you can easily update/edit the location.

 Here’s how you can do it: